Love bracelet (Cartier)

-The bracelet has received some criticism over its design, which some have compared to medieval chastity belts.

 In the 1990s, Cartier filed a lawsuit against multiple jewelry stores in Manhattan and Puerto Rico, alleging that the stores were selling counterfeit Love Bracelets.

-The locking mechanism
+Locking mechanism

 Unlike other more traditional bracelets, which are either wide enough to slip over the hand onto the wrist or can readily be opened in order to put them on, the Love bracelet is designed to be opened only by using a special screwdriver that is supplied with every bracelet.
 The screwdriver is also available in the form of a necklace, allowing the bracelet to be "locked" onto one person, while the "key" is kept around the neck of another, as a symbol for their commitment to their relationship.

 Variations

 Cartier has offered the Love bracelet in 18k yellow gold, 18k "pink" (rose) gold, 18k white gold, and in platinum.
 Platinum has since been discontinued.
 Some bracelets are offered with diamonds in place of or in rotation with the screw-motif.
 Ceramic details and special colored precious gems have been offered as well.
 Pave diamond versions were made available in 2009.
 Cuff versions that do not close or lock are also available.
 More recently, a smaller "thin" version of the Love bracelet became available.
 The locking mechanism on the thin version involves a hinge and only a single screw.
+Thus, with the success of the thinner version, came the medium version as well, an in between of the classic and small Love bracelet.

 In June 2006, Cartier introduced the Love charity bracelet, a version consisting of a silk cord and a golden ring bearing the word LOVE.
 Cartier donates $150 from the sale of each bracelet to a variety of charities, each backed by a celebrity.
 The 2009 version of the charity bracelet was promoted by actress Eva Mendes.